Help us match you with local pros in your area

 Get a written estimate before HVAC work begins.
 A comprehensive quote includes both labor and material costs.
 Make sure you understand and accept all terms before signing the contract.

 Normally, you should have your HVAC system inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are needed.
 You should also call a technician if you notice any new issues, like unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You might also consider a smart thermostat.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will be based on things like the size of your house, how easily accessible different areas are, and whether your technician discovers any problems.
+The exact amount of time will depend on things like the size of your house, how easily accessible different sections are, and whether your technician runs into any problems.

-Your HVAC company might provide financing options through a third-party lender, or you may be able to obtain your own loan.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company might have financing options through a third-party lender, or you might choose to obtain a loan on your own.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: